Payroll is the sum total of all compensation a business must pay to its employees for a set period of time or on a given date.

-Human Resources > Payroll > Payroll Entry > New Payroll Entry
+Home > Human Resources > Payroll > Payroll Entry

-- Click on Get Employee Details to get a list of Employees for which the Salary Slips will be created based on the selected criteria.
+Once the information is saved, click on the Get Employees button to get a list of Employees for which the Salary Slips will be created based on the selected criteria.

 Note: Submitting Salary Slips one by one manually will not create the Journal Entry to record salary accrual.

 The final step is to book the Salary Payment.

 Salaries in businesses are usually dealt with extreme privacy.
 In most cases, companies issue a single payment to the bank combining all salaries and the bank distributes the salaries to each employee’s salary account.

 This way there is only one payment entry in the company’s books of accounts and anyone with access to the company’s accounts will not have access to the individual salaries.

 2.2 Salary Payment Entry